Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the main private funding options for legal services, including fixed fees.
-In your revision, focus on:
+For SQE1, you are required to understand the main private funding options for legal services, including fixed fees, with a focus on the following syllabus points:

 • the definition and features of fixed fee arrangements